maxvisser/rocketchat.github.io/_posts/2017/11/2017-11-03-rocket-chat-ios-1-7-released.md

 ## Improved performance

-With Rocket.Chat iOS 1.7, we've reduced the size and improved the app's overall performance and reliability.
+With Rocket.Chat iOS 1.7, we've reduced the size of the app and improved overall performance and reliability.

 ### Support for additional localizations

-Added Czech, French and Polish localization support.
+Added Czech, French, and Polish localization support.

 ### Easily open direct messages

 You can now open your direct messages with another user by tapping their avatar or username from anywhere in the app.

-### Release contributors
+## Release contributors

 This release was made possible by the hard work of the following contributors: